RoseTeam/Software/README.md

 Contributing
 ------------

 Want to contribute?
 Great!
-There are many ways to contribute, come get in touch with us on #calaos on freenode.
+There are many ways to contribute, come get in touch with us on #TO_DEFINED on freenode.